mozilla-services/duopull-lambda/README.md

 #### DEBUGAWS

-If the DEBUGAWS environment variable is set, the function will generate mock events and make requests to `https://www.mozilla.org` instead of the actual Duo API to confirm outbound connectivity from the function.
+If the DEBUGAWS environment variable is set to `1`, the function will generate mock events and make requests to `https://www.mozilla.org` instead of the actual Duo API to confirm outbound connectivity from the function.
 In this mode the function will update the S3 state and push events to Kinesis but will not make requests to the actual Duo API.